Zero-Downtime Slot Migration: Production Playbook for Horizontal Redis Cluster Scaling

 Assigned --> [*]

-Pre-Migration Configuration & Failure Boundaries
+Pre-Migration Configuration and Failure Boundaries

 Before initiating any slot transfer, configuration tuning establishes the failure boundaries that prevent cascading outages.
 The cluster-node-timeout parameter dictates how long a node can be unreachable before the cluster triggers a failover.
 During active migration, transient network stalls from bulk key transfers can artificially inflate round-trip times.
 Temporarily increasing this value to 15000 or 20000 ms provides a safety buffer without compromising partition detection.

 Additionally, repl-backlog-size must be calibrated to absorb replication surges as the destination node synchronizes with the source, and client-output-buffer-limit should be raised for cluster nodes to prevent OOM kills during redirect storms.
 When integrating with infrastructure-as-code pipelines, Automated Node Provisioning & Removal workflows should inject these tuned parameters via configuration templates before the node joins the cluster gossip protocol.
-This ensures the new topology enters with optimized memory pressure thresholds and replication backpressure controls.

-Execution Playbook: CLI & Automation
+Execution Playbook: CLI and Automation

 #!/usr/bin/env bash